Celebrated our 10th Anniversary in the fall of 2013!

 We are living in a world in which dramatic content has an increasing effect on our lives.
 The minor in Writing for the Screen and Stage is an interdisciplinary program, created in 2003 to draw upon the faculties and resources of the Department of Communication Studies, the Department of Dramatic Art and the Creative Writing Program of the Department of English and Comparative Literature.
 It offers undergraduate students from the Arts and Sciences the unique opportunity to focus specifically on the craft of dramatic writing and is designed for those considering writing careers in theatre, film, television or the web.

 The MINOR is open to freshman and sophomore students.
-Those interested in the program must have a 2.4 GPA or better, and have taken either English 130 (Introduction to Fiction Writing), English 132H (Freshman Honors in Fiction Writing), Communication Studies 330 (Introduction to Writing for Film and Television) or Drama 231 (Playwriting I).
+Those interested in the program must have a 2.4 GPA or better, and have taken either English 130 (Introduction to Fiction Writing), English 132H (First-Years Honors: Introduction to Fiction Writing), Communication Studies 330 (Introduction to Writing for Film and Television) or Drama 231 (Playwriting I).

-English 130 is open to any student at the University.
-English 132H is restricted to honor students.
+ENGL 130 is open to any student at the University.
+ENLG 132H is restricted to honor students.
 COMM 330 gives preference to COMM majors, so instructor permission may be required to enroll.
-Drama 231 requires permission from the department.
+DRAM 231 requires permission from the department.

 In certain instances the pre-requisite may be waived upon approval of program’s director.